Filip3Kx/Zabbix_Guacd-docker/README.md

 # Zabbix_Guacd-docker
-Docker compose that will bring up Zabbix server and Guacamole server to monitor a large scale environments
+Docker compose that will bring up Zabbix server and Guacamole server to monitor large scale environments

 The docker compose contains